 Robbie Earle serves as a studio analyst of NBC Sports Group’s Premier League coverage including Premier League Live, NBC Sports Group’s pre- and post-match show.
 A former Jamaican national team player and Premier League star, Earle provides insights and analysis from NBC Sports Group’s state-of-the-art International Broadcast Center in Stamford, Conn.
 Earle has worked as a color commentator for NBC Sports Group’s Major League Soccer coverage and as an analyst for BBC, ITV, Sky, the Portland Timbers and ESPN.
-In addition, Earle co-hosts The 2 Robbies alongside Robbie Musto on NBC Sports Radio.
+In addition, Earle co-hosts The 2 Robbies podcast alongside Robbie Mustoe.

 Since retiring from the soccer pitch, Earle has established himself as a versatile sports journalist working in print, radio, television and digital media.
 Earle has worked for the London Evening Standard, the Stoke-on-Trent Evening Sentinel, Capital Radio, BBC Radio 5 Live, and numerous other major English media organizations.

 During his soccer career, Earle played in more than 600 league games and scored approximately 150 goals.
 He began his professional career with Port Vale (1982-1991) and signed with Wimbledon in 1991.
 Earle was a member of Wimbledon’s legendary “crazy gang” side; he captained the team for five years and was named Wimbledon Player of the Decade in 2000.

 Although born in Newcastle-under-Lyme, England, Earle was eligible to play for the Jamaican National Team (1997-2000) due to his heritage.
 He was captain of the squad for two years and in 33 international caps, he scored a total of eight goals, including Jamaica’s first-ever World Cup Finals goal versus Croatia in 1998.